Teradata/developer-resources/docs/advanced/quickstart/docker-install-ai-unlimited-jupyter.md

 	The command downloads and starts the manager and JupyterLab containers.

-2. To retrieve the Jupyter token, list the currently running containers, and identify the name of the JupyterLab container.
+2. To retrieve the Jupyter token, list the currently running containers.

 	```bash
 	docker ps
 	```
+	And identify the name of the JupyterLab container.

 	Then search for occurrences of the string 'Token' in the container's logs.

 	```bash